ashleychampagne/Web-Scraping-Toolkit/Twitter-with-Twint-Workflow.md

     ~~~
     twint -s "spacex" -g "28.562115,-80.577587,2km" --since "2020-01-13 13:13:59"
     ~~~
+    Note: as mentioned earlier, the time range that Twint can scrape has been narrowed by changes in Twitter's API.
+Though you can still scrape historical tweets, it may only scrape about a day or so from the start of your time range.
 ##### Saving the results
 So far we have only seen results printed in Terminal.
 You can have them automatically saved to a file using "-o".
 Add "-o" and a file name to your command and your results will be saved to that file.
 For example, the following command accesses all of the tweets from Elon Musk that mention the word spacex and saves them into a file called tweets.txt:
 ~~~